affederaffe/deepl-py/README.md

 translate.translate(targetLang, stringArray, srcTextArray, targetTextArray)
 ```
 You only have to put in **targetLang** and **stringArray**, use *srcTextArray* and *targetTextArray* if you want to add an entry to the glossary.
-On the first time you also have to specify your path to the browser.exe and the driver.exe.
+On the first time you also have to specify your path to the browser .exe and the driver .exe.
-Does NOT work on the command line.
+Also you will need a driver to run this.
+More information: https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference

 # Example
 ```python